What is Liquidation Value?

-Now coming to the calculation of Liquidation Value of Assets = SUM (recovery rate of each assets x book value of assets).
+Now coming to the calculation of Liquidation Value of Assets = SUM (recovery rate of each asset x book value of assets).

-In this formula, we assume that recovery rate of Intangible Assets is 0%.
-This removes intangible assets from liquidation value of Assets.
+In this formula, we assume that the recovery rate of Intangible Assets is 0%.
+This removes intangible assets from the liquidation value of Assets.

-Using Price to tangible book value ratio provides us with a relative valuation multiple for making such comparison.
+Using the Price to tangible book value ratio provides us with a relative valuation multiple for making such a comparison.

 - If Price to tangible book value is less than 1, then the share price is trading below its tangible book value.
-This implies that if the company is liquidated today, the shareholder’s will profit from a higher tangible book value.
+This implies that if the company is liquidated today, the shareholders will profit from higher tangible book value.

 Let us pick some practical examples where Tangible Book Value (~Liquidation value) is greater than the Share Price.

 Take a look at Noble Corp Price to Tangible Book Value.
 Noble Corp owns and operates advanced fleets in the offshore drilling industry.